Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 </div>

-The original book is licensed under the CC-Zero license and so the translator does not have to mention the name of the author and the link to the original work.
+The original book is licensed under the CC-Zero license and, as a result, the translator does not have to mention the name of the author and the link to the original work.
 But it is a good practice to do it.<br><br>

 This could be the translator´s CC notice.